Digital skills to help your career

 - behave safely and legally online

-There are lots of free resources and short courses to help you improve your foundation digital skills.
+There are lots of ways to get help, and free courses to help you improve your digital skills.
 You could:

-- use Learn My Way or Lloyds Bank Academy – to gain digital skills for daily life, like online banking, shopping and helping children with schoolwork
+- use Learn My Way or Lloyds Bank Academy to gain digital skills for daily life.
+For example, for online banking, shopping and helping children with schoolwork

 - use your local library – you can book time on a PC and use their learning resources